This eclectic playlist features multiple genres centered around a popular topic for songwriters: horses.

 Related: Head on over to our playlist of going home songs.

 A Horse in the Country – Cowboy Junkies

 Representing a metaphorical dream, ‘A Horse in the Country’ may mean different things to different listeners.
 To some, the horse in the song symbolizes freedom and independence.
 For others, it represents a new start.
 Some speculate the horse could even symbolize a lover the protagonist visits on occasion.
 Take a listen and see what images come to mind for you.

 Who’s Gonna Ride Your Wild Horses – U2

-Though the lead singer of U2, Bono, sings this song it’s actually about the band’s guitarist who goes by stagename The Edge.
+Though the lead singer of U2, Bono, sings this song it’s actually about the band’s guitarist who goes by stage name The Edge.
 When Bono penned this tune, The Edge was going through a tough divorce.
-Though it was a hard song to record, the group felt it was an important one to release.
+Though it was a hard song to record, the group felt it was important to release.

 American Horse – The Cult

 Frontman Ian Astbury moved from England to Canada when he was just a young boy.
 While living in Canada, he became well acquainted with Native American culture and visited several reservations.
 The more he learned about their culture, the more he fell in love with their way of life.
 ‘American Horse’ was written from the Native American perspective.
 Astbury often wore feathers in his hair as a nod to his preferred way of life.

 With lyrics left open to interpretation, fans of Baez’s music often relate the different stages of growing up to the horse theme of the song.
 Throughout the lyrics, the horses take on different colors, shapes, and attributes, which can be contributed to how individuals respond to the different stages of life.
 Joan Baez’s work often took a spiritual path due to her work as a human rights activist.